Meet our Governors

 Miss Chelsea Thompson – Staff Governor

-Prior to teaching, I have worked as a Marketing Assistant at a private school and then as a Data Integrity Auditor.
+Prior to teaching, I worked as a Marketing Assistant at a private school and later as a Data Integrity Auditor.